DataDog/hiring-engineers/answers.md

 <img src="/screenshots/apm_config.png" alt="APM Config" style="height: 200px; width: 400px;" />

-You can see an overview of APM services under the APM tab and get an overview of Requests, Errors, Latency etc.  I exported all of these modules to the cloned Infrastructure dashboard (renamed Infrastructure and APM Dash)  This dashboard can be viewed <a href="https://p.datadoghq.com/sb/2c4e08fe-9f4b-11ec-8590-da7ad0900002-982f7c84669f87c67fe4a1f941e44978">here</a>.
+You can see an overview of APM services under the APM tab and get an overview of Requests, Errors, Latency etc.  I exported all of these modules to the cloned Infrastructure dashboard (renamed Infrastructure and APM Dash).
+View <a href="https://p.datadoghq.com/sb/2c4e08fe-9f4b-11ec-8590-da7ad0900002-982f7c84669f87c67fe4a1f941e44978">the dashboard.</a>  View <a href="/python_code/app.py">the app.</a>

 <img src="/screenshots/infra_apm_dash.png" alt="APM Config" style="height: 200px; width: 400px;" />

 **Bonus Question**
 > _What is the difference between a Service and a Resource?_
 >> Per the APM Glossary page - a **Service** is a building block in microservice architecture.
-As a broad definition services group together endpoints, queries, or jobs for the purposes of building an application.
+As a broad definition, services group together endpoints, queries, or jobs for the purposes of building an application.
 For example, a group of URL endpoints may be grouped together under an API service.
 A **Resource** is a domain of an application.
 RTesources are usually an instrumented endpoint, db query, or background job.
-For example an ecommerce site may have web endpoints that handle things like checkouts, cart updates, purchases, etc.  Those endpoints themselves are examples of resources.
+For example an ecommerce site may have web endpoints that handle things like checkouts, cart updates, purchases, etc.  The endpoints themselves are examples of resources.

 ## Final Question
 > _Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!_
 >
 >_Is there anything creative you would use Datadog for?_
 >>I love the outdoors and I especially like fishing in Massachusetts lakes.
-Massachusetts has struggled with the health of its watersheds in the past, but recent conservation efforts coupled with modern technology have improved watershed health greatly in the last decade or so.
+Massachusetts has struggled with the health of its watersheds in the past, but recent conservation efforts coupled with modern technology have reatly improved watershed health in the last decade or so.
 Each year Massachusetts sees an incredible number of migratory fish move from the sea into local freshwater lakes, and counting/monitoring the size of these migrations is used to understand the health of the ecosystem.
 Many of the highest volume locations have installed "fish cams" that use image recognition applications to count the overall size of the migration.
-Using DD to track and monitor performance of the devices and apps will ensure that local scientists can accurately monitor the migration and make informed decisions regarding the health of the Massachusets watershed and ecosystem.
+Using DD to track and monitor performance of the devices and apps will ensure that local scientists can accurately monitor the migration and make informed decisions regarding the health of Massachusetts watersheds and the ecosystem.